palladius/app-mod-workshop-set-by-step/workshop-steps/03-gcloud-deploy-to-cloud-run/README.md

 5. This `gcloud run deploy BLAH BLAH BLAH` rocks!
 Save it down somewhere, you'll need it later for Cloud Build step!
    Well done!

+You might want to feed this big long command in a bash script (example in this folder)

 ## Why cloud Run?